1989 NCAA Division I Wrestling Championships

 The 1989 NCAA Division I Wrestling Championships were the 59th NCAA Division I Wrestling Championships to be held.
-Both University of Oklahoma in Norman, Oklahoma and Oklahoma State University in Stillwater, Oklahoma hosted the tournament at McCasland Field House and Gallagher-Iba Arena, respectively.
+Both University of Oklahoma in Norman, Oklahoma and Oklahoma State University in Stillwater, Oklahoma hosted the tournament.
+The tournament was held at the Myriad Convention Center in downtown Oklahoma City.

 Oklahoma State won the team championship with 91.25 points, their 28th team title, and had two individual champions.

 Tim Krieger of Iowa State was named the Most Outstanding Wrestler and Mike Cole of Clarion received the Gorriaran Award.